Configure a catalog integration for Apache Iceberg™ REST catalogs

 To connect Snowflake to your Iceberg REST catalog, you need a REST API resource in Amazon API Gateway.

-If you don’t already have a REST API resource in Amazon API Gateway for your Iceberg catalog, you can create a simple REST API by importing an Iceberg catalog OpenAPI definition file or manually adding endpoints.
+If you don’t already have a REST API resource in Amazon API Gateway for your Iceberg catalog, you can create a simple REST API by modifying and importing an Iceberg catalog OpenAPI definition file or manually adding endpoints.

 1. In the AWS Management Console, search for and select API Gateway.